nightflash/kuzy-support/index.md

 ## Welcome Kuzy app website

-Kuzy is a simple planner ans reminder for periodic tasks.
+Kuzy is a simple planner and reminder for periodic tasks.

 ### Support or Contact